RECEIVE FREE RECIPES IN YOUR INBOX!

 Honestly, I saw something like this on a friend’s Facebook page and was drooling to “healthify” it.
 That was not going to be an easy feat because I thought I could not take the cheese out of this recipe and get the same drooling effect.
 The only way to healthify it up a bit was to use clean and real ingredients.

-For example, I used ghee in the dairy free version.
-Ghee is clarified butter that is cooked longer to remove milk solids and it is free of casein that some are sensitive to in butter.
+For example, I used ghee for a healthier version or for those sensitive to lactose.
+Ghee is clarified butter that is cooked longer to remove milk solids and it is free of lactose and may have minuscule amounts of casein or whey that some are sensitive to in butter.
 It is a great alternative and a great source of healthy fats; as well as , safe in high temperature cooking.
+Not to mention it is dr approved for phase 1 of the FreeDiet!

 Many of us grew up on those faux potato flakes in a box, but my taste buds were never fooled!
 Those of you who can have dairy and eggs, this perfect potato puff uses clean, real and simple ingredients.
-Either way vegan or the whole shebang this recipe is delicious!
+Either way without the cheese or the whole shebang this recipe is delicious!

 PotPuff1